-What’s more, this one-year programme prepares you to put what you’ve learned into practice: you’ll gain insights into the individual characteristics and social processes that shape organisations.
+What’s more, this one-year programme prepares you to put what you’ve learned into practice: you’ll gain insights into individual characteristics and social processes that shape organisations.
 You’ll not only understand the theories behind problems you’ll encounter in the workplace – you’ll also learn to apply these theories to everyday work-related situations.
-Your courses are all taught by people who have experience both in research and in the field.
-And you’ll get real-life practical experience through your internship.
+Your courses are all taught by people who have experience both in research and in the field and you’ll get real-life practical experience through your internship.

 All this means you’ll have a headstart on the labour market as an organisational psychologist once you’ve graduated.
 You may find work in HR departments for large companies – including in positions like HR manager, trainer, teacher, selection psychologist or internal management consultant.
 You could also work for a management consultancy as a coach or external management consultant.
 Selection firms, educational institutions or research institutions are also potential employers.
 Plus, work and organisational psychologists are much sought after for general management positions.